University of Ghana: Controversy

 The management of the university was labeled as 'insensitive' to the hardship caused by the COVID-19 pandemic after the school increased its facility user fees for 2020/21 academic year.
 It led to a protest on social media and the decision was later reversed.
-In recent years there has been reports of sexual misconduct levelled against several lectures at the university which the university denied.
-An investigative documentary was produced by former victims of the sexual harassment which was uploaded YouTube.
+In recent years there has been reports of sexual misconduct levelled against several lecturers at the university which the university denied.
+An investigative documentary was produced by former victims of the sexual harassment which was uploaded to YouTube.

+UG Sports Stadium

+The University of Ghana Sports Stadium is located in Accra.
+The venue, which has a capacity of 10,000, opened in 2024 by the Vice President of Ghana on March 21.
+The stadium is used mostly for association football and rugby union.
+It also has an athletics track.
+The facility was built as a legacy of the school.
+It also marks the 75th Anniversary of the University.